Doctor of Philosophy (Education). Supervisor: A/Prof James G. Ladwig

 Professor Eacott welcomes proposals from highly motivated and talented researchers who believe they have the potential to contribute and make a significant contribution to advancing his research through post-docs, research internships, visiting scholars, and collaborations.
 If you are interested in working as part of the program, please send an email to discuss possibilities to Professor Eacott.

-Individual or groups of schools
+Systems or group of schools

 Based on his research expertise, Professor Eacott has been engaged by a number of government and industry organizations including: